On intersection cohomology with torus actions of complexity one: Introduction

 \end{theorem}

-In particular, one can see that when $X(\EE)$ is a rational variety the odd rational intersection cohomology groups of $X(\EE)$ vanish as in the toric projective case.
-To obtain this result we adapt in our setting a version of the decomposition theorem in \cite{CMM14} given for toric fibrations (see Proposition \ref{decomp}).
+In particular, one can see that when $X(\EE)$ is a rational variety, the odd rational intersection cohomology groups of $X(\EE)$ vanish as in the toric projective case.

+To obtain this result, we adapt to our setting a version of the decomposition theorem in \cite{CMM15} given for toric fibrations (see Proposition \ref{decomp}).
 This allows us to show the result by induction on the dimension of $X(\EE)$ starting with a projective desingularization of $X(\EE)$ given by a subdivision of divisorial fans (see \ref{subf} for the definition of a subdivision of divisorial fans).

+Our version of the decomposition theorem is expressed in terms of families of natural numbers called \emph{s-sequences} which are related to the topology of toric proper maps.
+The subvarieties appearing in the decomposition theorem are all $\TT$-stable.
+They are parametrized by a set $\germ$ depending combinatorially on the divisorial fan $\EE$.
+For an algebraic variety $X$ we will denote by $IC_{X}$ its intersection cohomology complex with rational coefficients.
+Our result (see Proposition \ref{decomp}) can be enunciated as follows. \begin{theorem} Let $\EE$ be a divisorial fan on $(Y,N)$ corresponding to a contraction-free $\TT$-variety $X(\EE)$ and let $\EE'$ be a subdivision of the divisorial fan $\EE$.
+Consider the birational proper equivariant morphism given by the subdivision $\EE'$.
+Then we have an isomorphism of constructible complexes of sheaves

+in the derived category $D^b(X(\EE); \QQ)$, where $s_{\tau, b}$ is an $s$-sequence of the subdivision $\EE'$ and $i_{\tau}:V(\tau)\rightarrow X(\EE)$ is the inclusion. \end{theorem} Another way to determine $P_{X(\EE)}(t)$ would be to consider the \emph{stratified multiplicative property}\footnote{We are grateful to the referees for suggesting this reference.} for intersection homology introduced in \cite{CMS08}.
+This method involves a complex algebraic Whitney stratification on the base curve $Y$ so that the quotient map $\pi: X(\EE)\rightarrow Y$ becomes a stratified submersion.
+Moreover, we emphasize that the $h$-polynomial $h(Q_{y}(\EE); t^{2})$ is not equal to the Poincar\'e polynomial of the special fiber $\pi^{-1}(y)_{\rm red}$, but to the Poincar\'e polynomial of a certain toric variety of dimension $\dim\, X(\EE)$.
+This latter appearing in our induction process allows us to have a simple expression of $P_{X(\EE)}(t)$.
+Thus using \cite{CMS08} a substantial work is needed in order to recover Theorem \ref{main1}.

+Our results aim to give a better understanding of the intersection cohomology for complexity-one torus actions on projective normal varieties.
+Indeed, one can construct every such a $\TT$-variety from a contraction-free one by contracting certain families of orbits (compare with \cite[Theorem 3.1 (ii)]{AH06}).
+Hence assuming that these contractions are projective, a natural problem would be to describe the decomposition theorem for such maps.
+Thus using Theorem \ref{main1} this would give a description of the intersection cohomology Betti numbers in this setting.

 Let us outline the structure of this article.
-In Section 1 we introduce some notation from the toric geometry related to divisorial fans and from the intersection cohomology theory.
-In Section 2 we describe the classical Betti numbers for every smooth projective $\TT$-varieties of complexity one.
-Finally, Section 3 is devoted to the proof of Theorem \ref{main1}. \
+The first section is separated into two parts.
+In the first part, we introduce some notation from the combinatorics of $\TT$-varieties.
+The second part is a reminder on the intersection cohomology theory.
+In Section 2, we describe the classical Betti numbers of every smooth projective $\TT$-variety of complexity one.
+Finally, Section 3 is devoted to the proof of Theorems \ref{main1} and \ref{main2}. \